Shamima Rahman: Early life and education

 Rahman's parents, after qualifying as doctors, worked in northern Nigeria close to the Sahara desert, where she was born in 1964.
 When she was a few months old, the family emigrated to the United Kingdom so her father could train in tropical medicine at the London School of Hygiene and Tropical Medicine in Bloomsbury.
 Since her parents were junior doctors, undertaking six-monthly contractual engagements, the family moved a lot when Rahman was a child.
 She attended ten different primary schools, before joining the Nottingham Girls' High School (NGHS), a private girls-only day school in Nottinghamshire, England in 1975.
-By the time she joined NGHS, her father was working as a consultant physician and later became the medical director of his hospital.
-Her mother, having attended medical school in the 1950s with only a handful of women, eventually became a consultant anaesthetist.
-According to Rahman, institutionalised racism impeded her parent's career progression.
+According to Rahman, institutionalised racism impeded her parents' career progression.

 Rahman's intake at NGHS coincided with the termination of the Direct Grant Scheme under which a quarter of enrolments in the England and Wales secondary schools were directly funded by the central government.
-After coming into power in 1974, Labour enacted the Direct Grant Grammar Schools (Cessation of Grant) Regulations 1975, requiring schools to choose whether to operate as independent schools without grant or comprehensive schools maintained by Local Education Authorities (LEA).
 Despite NGHS choosing to become independent, Rahman secured a full scholarship to attend the school.
-She was the only Muslim student in her cohort, and recalled being uncomfortable with Christian-focused religious education; as a result, she stopped going to the school assemblies.
 She travelled to NGHS by bus, and was unable to participate in after-school extracurricular activities owing to the long commute.
 Rahman credits her mother was encouraging her to pursue medicine.
 The school supported her preparation for Oxbridge.